Skip to main content

 • Second servings: Always available for guests

 Contemporary weddings may offer individual plates (costing extra D20-D50 per person) alongside traditional communal options.
-However, 73% of families maintain communal eating for at least one meal during celebrations.
+However, many families maintain communal eating for at least one meal during celebrations.

 Evening Refreshments and Beverages